mr-eRrion/mr-eRrion/README.md

 - 👋 Hi, I’m @mr-eRrion
-- 👀 I’m interested in arcaea, coding and physics
+- 👀 I’m interested in coding ， physics and a bit of mathematics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning in Tsinghua University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Email:2893762365@qq.com
 - 👣 I'm from Chinese.